theunexceptional/theunexceptional/README.md

 ## 🚀 Welcome to My GitHub!

 Hello!
-I'm **Bhavya**, a dedicated game developer specializing in using **Godot 4.3 & 4.4** to create engaging gaming experiences.
+I'm **Bhavya**, a dedicated game developer specializing in using **Godot 4** to create engaging gaming experiences.
 I am currently developing a AAA-inspired horror game prototype and a platformer for Android & Windows.
-In addition, I am broadening my expertise in **Blender, C++, and Unity**.
+In addition, I am broadening my expertise in **Blender, C++, and Godot Engine**.

 ## What I Do
 - 🎮 **Game Development:** Focused on horror and platformer genres using Godot and Unity.